« State-specific resources Colorado

 Learn more about waivers here, including the when and how to use various types of waivers, the difference between a Lien Waiver and a Lien Release, what to look for before signing, and more.

-Is a preliminary notice required at the start of a Colorado construction project?
+Is a preliminary notice required at the start of a Colorado project?

-Do I need to serve the owner before filing a lien in Colorado?
+Do I need to serve the owner before filing in Colorado?

 Yes.
-A Notice of Intent to Lien, along with a copy of the intended lien statement, must be served on the owner at least 10 days prior to recording the lien.
+Serve Notice of Intent with a copy of intended lien statement at least 10 days before recording.

 Can a material supplier file a lien in Colorado?